praesongprasit/EventSiteTest/src/team/tim-turnidge.md

   ]
 profilePhoto: /assets/images/team/tim_turnidge.jpg
 profilePhotoAltText: Tim's portrait.
 A smiling half Singaporean man with short dark and some facial hair.
 He's wearing a plaid shirt.
+profilePhotoType: image/jpg
+order: 4
+---

-bio: "<p>Tim is a lecturer in the College of Creative Arts at Massey University.
+<p>Tim is a lecturer in the College of Creative Arts at Massey University.
 Tim teaches at all levels of the Bachelor of Design, focussing on web, graphic and information design.</p>

 <p>Tim loves exploring ways to make information more accessible and to make experiences more engaging.</p>

-<p>In his spare time, Tim makes generative artwork, and loves to ride bicycles of all sorts.</p>"
+<p>In his spare time, Tim makes generative artwork, and loves to ride bicycles of all sorts.</p>
-order: 4
-# featuredImage:
-# featuredImageAlt:
-# featuredImageType: image/png
-# featuredImageWidth: 1200
-# featuredImageHeight: 630
----

-{% layoutblock 'bio' %}
-{{ bio | safe }}
-{% endlayoutblock %}